Ezrill-Lin/DataPipeline-for-ExplicitMemory/README.md

 ```
 For more details, please go through the `excute_pipeline.py` file.

-The final version of supervised fine-tuning data used for ExplicitMemory project is: `sftdata.json`
+The final version of the supervised fine-tuning data used for ExplicitMemory project is: `sftdata.json`

-## Sections of Pipeline
+## 📁 Section Intro of the Pipeline

-### Datasets Used
-All datasets were filtered for reasoning tasks only, excluding factual Q&A to reduce memorization bias.
-- MetaMathQA: `meta-math/MetaMathQA`
-- CodeIO: `hkust-nlp/CodeIO-PyEdu-Reasoning`
-- Capybara: `LDJnr/Capybara`
-- OpenMath: `open-r1/OpenR1-Math-220k`
-- Code18k: `iamtarun/python_code_instructions_18k_alpaca`

 ### MinHash Deduplication
 - File: `MinHashDeduplication.py`